Mega Aerodactyl – What This Raid Boss Is

 Mega Swampert

-- Strong Water-type damage
+- Strong Water-type damage output

 Mega Blastoise

-- Very tanky
+- Very tanky and stable

-- Reliable damage
+- Reliable Water-type damage

 Mega Aerodactyl

-- Boosts Rock-type damage
+- Boosts Rock-type damage for your team

 Mega Manectric